Here’s how to connect with technology at Drake.

 IT Service Portal: Having a problem with technology?
 Want to find out what ITS can do for you?
 Visit the ITS service portal to learn about technology services available, browse our knowledge base for how-to technology guides, or get assistance with an issue.

-The Support Center provides help with passwords, general technology questions, or solving software, computer and network related problems.
-Call 515-271-3001 24/7 or stop by for assistance.
+ITS Support Center: The Support Center provides help with passwords, general technology questions, or solving software, computer and network related problems.
+Call 515-271-3001 24/7 or stop by the lower level of Carnegie Hall for assistance.

 Network Registration: Students are entitled to eight device registrations on the network.
 If you need to remove device registrations or are having trouble with the network registration system, please submit a request through the IT Service portal or contact the Support Center.

 Online training: See a curated list of Technology Training Resources for Students in our IT service portal.